 Heading Southwest towards the Cornish border, Bideford, known as the Little White Town, overlooks the River Torridge, with a tangle of narrow streets to explore.
 Along with Ilfracombe, it's an embarkation point for day trips to Lundy Island.
 At the river mouth, Appledore is a picturesque village with a rich shipbuilding heritage and one of North Devon's best-loved ice cream brands, Hocking's.
 Appledore's share of North Devon holiday cottages tends to be charming, beautifully restored Appledore fishermen's cottages clustered on streets leading off the Quay.

-On the coast, west of Bideford, secluded rocky coves, breathtaking clifftop walks and shipwreck remains await discovery.
+West of Bideford, secluded rocky coves, breathtaking clifftop walks, and shipwreck remains await discovery on the coast.
 Just past the hillside fishing village of Clovelly, The Hartland Peninsula is particularly dramatic.
 Visit Hartland Abbey nestled in bluebell-carpeted woods and the pub on Hartland Quay, where a pint of ale can be enjoyed, just a few feet from the crashing waves.